Advice if you are pregnant

 We will do everything we can to enable your birth partner to be present during your birth.
 However, if there is a safety concern, we may ask that partners are not present in the operating theatre.
 If this is the case, the team will discuss this with you and explain their reasons unless it's an emergency.

-During the coronavirus response, all hospitals are restricting visitors but there are exceptions for birthing partners during active labour and birth.
+During the coronavirus response, all hospitals are restricting visitors but birth partners can accompany you during:

-Birth partners should be aware of the strict infection control procedures in place to prevent the spread of coronavirus to other pregnant women and their babies, as well as other people within the hospital and the maternity staff:
+Birth partners should be aware of the strict infection control procedures in place, to prevent the spread of coronavirus to other pregnant women and their babies, and other people and staff in the hospital:

 wash your hands regularly with soap and water